 The name of these processes comes from BPL (Business Process Language), which is the XML-based language that InterSystems IRIS uses to represent their definitions.

 Routing processes, which are based on the class EnsLib.MsgRouter.RoutingEngineOpens in a new tab or EnsLib.MsgRouter.VDocRoutingEngineOpens in a new tab.

 InterSystems IRIS provides a set of classes to route specific kinds of messages.
 The following books indicate the routing process to use for different kinds of messages:

 Message Type See EDIFACT Routing EDIFACT Documents in Productions' X12 Routing X12 Documents in Productions' XML Routing XML Virtual Documents in Productions'

 To use these classes, no coding is generally necessary.
-It is, however, necessary, to provide a set of business rules, introduced later in this chapter.
+It is, however, necessary, to provide a set of business rules.

-Custom business processes, which are based on the class Ens.BusinessProcess.
+Custom business processes, which are based on the class Ens.BusinessProcessOpens in a new tab.
 Note that all the previously listed business process classes inherit from this class.
-In this case, it is necessary to use Atelier or Studio to develop custom code.
+In this case, it is necessary to use a supported IDE such as Studio to develop custom code.

 A production can include any mix of these business processes.

 The following shows a partial example of a BPL business process, as displayed in the BPL editor: